Topological electronic crystals in twisted bilayer-trilayer graphene

 The map acquired at $\bperp=0.5$~T in Fig.~\ref{fig:2}c reveals an additional pocket of quantized Hall resistance close to $\nu=0.33$, where $\rho_{xy}=-h/e^2$.
 Figure~\ref{fig:2}d shows a Landau fan acquired at $D=526$~mV$\,$nm$^{-1}$, corresponding to the black dotted line in Fig.~\ref{fig:2}c, which cuts through this additional blue pocket at $\bperp=0.5$~T. The sequence of phase transitions observed at this value of $D$ is more intricate, as summarized schematically in Fig.~\ref{fig:2}e.
 The extra blue pocket in the $\bperp=0.5$~T map from Fig.~\ref{fig:2}c can now be seen as a $\rho \sim -h/e^{2}$ plateau with concomitant $\rho_{xx}$ minimum that falls along the $C=-1$ line coming from $\nu = 1/3$ (i.e., \mthree).
 The appearance of the \mthree state is clearly connected with the same first-order phase transition that results in a flip between the \pfour and \mfour states.
 The integer Chern number and fractional filling factor of \mthree suggest a spontaneously tripled \m unit cell, contrasting with the quadrupled unit cells of \pfour and \mfour.
 Further raising $\bperp$ suppresses \mthree, and \mfour returns (Fig.~\ref{fig:2}d).
 Taken together, the data in Fig.~\ref{fig:2} indicate that the system switches sharply between a low-field state where the Chern number is $+1$ and the unit cell is quadrupled, into a higher-field state where the Chern number is $-1$ and the unit cell may be either tripled or quadrupled, depending on $\bperp$ and other parameters.

-Several other TCDW states arise at even higher perpendicular magnetic fields.
+Several other TEC states arise at even higher perpendicular magnetic fields.
 Figure~\ref{fig:3}a shows maps of $\rho_{xy}$ and $\rho_{xx}$ at $\bperp= \pm 2.5$~T. A large portion of these maps is covered by extended vertical stripes that correspond to quantum Hall states at fixed band filling.
 In addition, very small pockets of suppressed $\rho_{xx}$ and enhanced $\rho_{xy}$ appear over narrow ranges of $D$, denoted by the $|C|=1$ states in the schematic diagram (Fig.~\ref{fig:3}b).
 With the exception of the state near $\nu=3/2$, all of these features appear along the sharp diagonal boundary that separates the isospin-unpolarized phase at large $D$ from the quarter-metal phase at smaller $D$.
-Notably, this phase boundary is aligned precisely to the axis corresponding to the top gate voltage, \vtg, such that the phase transition is controlled entirely by the back gate voltage, \vbg~(see Extended Data Fig.~\ref{efig:ED_gate_map} for the same maps displayed against \vtg~and \vbg).
-Although we do not fully understand the origin of this effect, similar behavior is seen across a wide family of symmetry-breaking transitions in twisted Bernal graphene multilayer structures~\cite{Shen2020,Liu2020,Cao2019b,Burg2019,He2021tdbg,chen2020tMBG,polshyn2020electrical,Xu2021tmbg,waters2024topological}.
-We speculate that it may arise from inhomogeneous electrostatic charging of the five layers of graphene~\cite{rickhaus2019gap,kolavr2023electrostatic}.
+Notably, this phase boundary is aligned precisely to the axis corresponding to the top gate voltage, \vtg, such that the phase transition is controlled entirely by the back gate voltage, \vbg~(see Methods and Extended Data Fig.~\ref{efig:ED_gate_map} for the same maps displayed against \vtg~and \vbg).

-In order to better visualize the field-induced TCDW states, we examine a Landau fan acquired along a trajectory parallel to the quarter-metal phase boundary (Fig.~\ref{fig:3}c, taken along the path denoted by the black dashed line in Fig.~\ref{fig:3}a), with salient features highlighted in Fig.~\ref{fig:3}d.
-The first-order phase transition between the \pfour and \mfour states that was analyzed earlier appears first at $\nu\approx1/4$ and $\bperp=0.7$~T, identified in the data by a sharp jump in $\rho_{xx}$ and an inversion in $\rho_{xy}$.
-The phase transition shifts rapidly towards larger values of $\nu$ as the field is raised and then eventually reverses direction back towards $\nu=0$.
-Notably, the \pfour state briefly recurs for $\bperp\approx6$~T, when the phase transition crosses back across the value of $\nu$ corresponding to the projected trajectory of the \pfour state.
-We speculate later about the possible nature of this first-order phase transition.